-6.4 SCALE AND LOCATION OF NEW DEVELOPMENT
+6.5 SCALE AND LOCATION OF NEW DEVELOPMENT

-- 6.4.1 The broad extent of the Conservation Area serves to restrict the potential for development within the central area and the sensitivity of the surrounding landscape and the context it provides for the historic core, means that there are also few opportunities for sensitive new development on the perimeter of the village.
+- 6.5.1 The broad extent of the Conservation Area serves to restrict the potential for development within the central area and the sensitivity of the surrounding landscape and the context it provides for the historic core, means that there are also few opportunities for sensitive new development on the perimeter of the village.
 The insensitive development already carried out on Sampford Road (heavily criticized by Historic England at the time of the application) only serves to demonstrate how damaging inappropriate development on the edge of the village can be.
 The landscape and heritage work that has been undertaken has demonstrated that virtually no new development could take place within the peripheral landscape without serious harm to historic views; the context of the Conservation Area; or to the landscape itself.
 There is however scope for new housing development within the central area if it is small scale and sensitively designed.
-There is scope for environmental improvement even within the Conservation Area and appropriate development could in fact, serve to further enhance the appearance of this historic place. - 6.4.2 Under this Plan it is proposed that planning permission be granted for approximately 18 new units (the precise number will depend on specific design) to be built in the Plan area during the period 2017 2033 on the sites allocated.
-This is broadly in line with the housing numbers proposed for Thaxted by Uttlesford District Council in their Regulation 19 Pre-Submission Local Plan published in 2018(the figure provided in this plan for Thaxted 2011 to 2033 was 233 comprising 144 dwellings built 2011 to 2017, 69 outstanding planning permissions and 20 dwellings allocated in the Local Plan). - 6.4.3 Using Uttlesford District Council's Housing Trajectory figures as at April 2018 (published August 2018) it shows that 184 dwellings on sites of 6 or more houses have been built with a further 39 dwellings with planning permission and either under construction or yet to commence totalling 223 dwellings.
-Since April 2018 a further 7 units have been consented which increases the total to 230 units.
-(Details of these sites are included in the Housing Numbers Assessments in the evidence documents of this Plan).

-6.4.4 With the addition of the extra 18 units proposed under this Plan the total number proposed for Thaxted during the Local Plan period is 248.
-In addition there are development opportunities for a further 11 units which would bring the total number to about 259 units.
+There is scope for environmental improvement even within the Conservation Area and appropriate development could in fact, serve to further enhance the appearance of this historic place. - 6.5.2 It is considered that development of no more than 15 units are appropriate having regard to Thaxted's limited infrastructure and environment.
+It is also in line with the stated views of the local community Residential Questionnaire response. - 6.5.3 Under this Plan it is proposed that planning permission be granted for approximately 22 new units (the precise number will depend on specific design) to be built in the Plan area during the period 2018 2033 on the sites specifically identified.
+This is broadly in line with the housing numbers proposed for Thaxted by Uttlesford District Council in their Regulation 18 Draft Local Plan published in 2017.
+During the Local Plan period from 2011 planning permission has been granted for a total of 214 new units.
+With the addition of the extra 22 units proposed under this Plan the total number proposed for Thaxted during the Local Plan period is 236.
+In addition there are development opportunities for a further 11 units which would bring the total number to about 248 units.

-POLICY TX HD1 - Scale and Location of New Development:
+POLICY TX HD2 - Scale and Location of New Development: